purplesky2016/docassemble-LRFGuideMe/docassemble/LRFGuideMe/data/templates/Rent_Increase_Mobile_Home.md

 If you suspect that the rent increase is illegal, you can call the Attorney General's Consumer Complaint Division for help (617) 727-8400.

-You can learn more about mobile home park rules here.
+You can learn more about mobile home park rules here, [[www.masslegalhelp.org/housing/lt1-chapter-16-mobile-homes]{.underline}](http://www.masslegalhelp.org/housing/lt1-chapter-16-mobile-homes)